 Music Therapy Group for Persons with Parkinson's

+Remote offering - join anytime.
 We are excited to offer a special music therapy program to address the needs of Persons with Parkinson’s (PWPs).
-The program is a series of one-hour group sessions, involving 3-5 PWPs and music therapist Monika Gibbons.
+The program is a series of group sessions, involving 3-5 PWPs and music therapist Monika Gibbons.

 The program aims to adapt, as practical, to a PWP’s current musical comfort zone.
 It provides a safe opportunity to progress musically at a level appropriate to each participant.
 This program’s objective is therapy using music; other WCMS offerings are available for those PWP’s wishing to supplement their musical experience with more formalized instruction.
 No musical experience is required.